erina633/Poisson3armNI/README.md

-# Poisson3armNI: R codes for " New Approaches for Testing Non-inferiority for Three-arm Trials with Poisson Distributed Outcomes"
+# Poisson3armNI: R codes for "New Approaches for Testing Non-inferiority for Three-arm Trials with Poisson Distributed Outcomes"

 The codes are provided to generate sample size and power for both Frequentist and Bayesian approaches.
 The following notations are used in this package: